 Step 3.
 Select "All Devices" at the top of the window.

 - If you don't see "All Devices", it's because you've already selected a device.
-Select the name of the current device in the center of the toolbar to access the "Devices" list, then select a new device.
+Select the name of the current device in the centre of the toolbar to access the "Devices" list, then select a new device.

 Step 4.
 Select the device you want to disconnect.
-Your device must be offline — you should see a gray dot beside it if it is.
+Your device must be offline — you should see a grey dot beside it if it is.
 A device is considered offline when it's turned off or not connected to a data network.

 If you have multiple devices under the same name, proceed by elimination or use the function "Play Sound" for each device.
 Also, you can check your Apple ID device list to see where you're signed in and see the serial number/IMEI for each one of them on https://appleid.apple.com/

 If you still have your device, but it's not working properly (e.g. can't access settings, the screen is broken, etc.), make sure it's offline.
 The easiest way is to turn it off and wait 3 minutes for the process to complete before going on to the next step.
-If that's not possible, make sure you're not connected to your Wi-Fi network (turn off your box or get far enough to lose connection) or any mobile data network (remove your SIM card).
+If that's not possible, make sure you're connected to your Wi-Fi network (turn off your box or get far enough to lose connection) or any mobile data network (remove your SIM card).